Consideration of deferred action for childhood arrivals (DACA)

 To be able to stay here legally and to get a 3 year work permit.

 Brian D. Lerner states it is one thing to qualify for immigration reform under DACA and yet another thing to prove that you qualify.

-For example, for the immigration reform for DACA, you could provide declarations from persons familiar with when you entered the U.S. and how you entered.
+You could provide declarations from persons familiar with when you entered the U.S. And how you entered.

 You could get your parents tax filings to show you were a dependant.

 If you want to school, states Brian Lerner,